fasterius/GGEOM/README.md

 curation is, however, recommended.

-I created GGEOM in order to more easily fetch the metadata I need for my own research, but I share it here in GitHub in case that somebody else has a use for it as well.
+I created GGEOM in order to more easily fetch the metadata I need for my own research, but I share it here on GitHub in case that somebody else has a use for it as well.
 There are no guarantees that it'll work for you, though, but I'll happily provide help if you're having issues with using it!